thewatts/pierre/README.md

 # => <Pierre::Translation ... >
 ```

-- `language`: the language you are adding this translation for, example: `:en` or `:fr`
+- `language`: the language you are adding this translation for.
+    - Ex: `:en` or `:fr`
-    - Ultimately, it could be anything, so long as it's a symbol
+    - Ultimately, it could be anything, so long as it's a symbol.
 - `key`: this is the key to identify the piece of translated text, also a symbol.
-Example: `:welcome_message`
+    - Ex: `:welcome_message`
-- `text`: the text associated with the translation, ex: "Hello World" for `:en`, or "Hola Mundo" for `:es`, etc
+- `text`: the text associated with the translation.
+    - Ex: "Hello World" for `:en`, or "Hola Mundo" for `:es`, etc
 - `options`: These are optional, and currently - only `context` is supported.
-    - Example: ```options = { context: "A welcome message for the masses!" }```
+    - Ex: `options = { context: "A welcome message for the masses!" }`

 ### Retrieving a Translation